nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### **Sort modules feature** <a name="sort-modules-feature"></a>

 #### About this feature
-The sort feature allows users to categorise their modules in ModTrek via the command `sort <flag>`.
+The sort feature allows users to categorise their modules in MODTrek via the command `sort <flag>`.
 The flag parameter indicates which category to sort by.

 The available categories are: